Posted on 6th December 2021

 Further Highway Code guidance is included for equestrians including ensuring tack fits well and is in good condition, and riding without a saddle or bridle being against the guidance.
 Further, before considering taking a horse on the road, ensuring the rider can control the horse essential, also outlined by the Code.
 It is recommended that those who are inexperienced or have not ridden in a while, consider taking appropriate riding and road safety training.

-Details of the review can be found here: Review of the Highway Code 1 December 2021
+Details of the new guidance can be found here: Changes to Highway Code